tingerrr/tytanic/docs/book/src/reference/tests/README.md

 There are three types of tests:
 - Unit tests, which are similar to unit or integration tests in other languages and are mostly used to test the API of a package and visual regressions through comparison with reference documents.
   Unit tests are standalone files in a `tests` directory inside the project root and have additional features available inside typst using a custom standard library.
-- Template tests, which are similar to unit tests, but don't get any special features and are only available as persistent tests.
+- Template tests, these come in tow variants, a special virutal test is always included for a template package, but a project may also add its own template tests which get similar features to unit tests.
+  Note that there are also unit tests which can access the template directory assets.
+  Instead, they receive access to the template assets.
 - Doc tests, example code in documentation comments which are compiled but not compared.

 <div class="warning">